Meditation and Meetings with a Teacher

 Rachel Mansfield Howlett Roshi says of Deanna: “More than anyone I know in the dharma, Deanna brings the awakening of the koans into her daily life, and teaches them in that way.
 She works with them in an extended manner, taking all the time she needs with a koan.
 Deanna is an emotive, passionate teacher, “Service is central to my life.
 You have to touch the suffering that is within your reach.”

-Deanna is a regular speaker at CityZen’s Zoom Monday Night Meditation.
+Deanna is a regular speaker at CityZen’s Monday Night and Wednesday Night Meditation.

 Since 2005, Michelle has been studying Japanese tea ceremony (Urusenke) as an extension of her Zen practice.
 She has also trained to provide interfaith spiritual direction, intrinsic coaching, medical qigong and hypnotherapy.
 She is currently working with the Harmony Union School District in Occidental and has a wonderful hypnotherapy practice in Santa Rosa.